duleorlovic/blog/_posts/2016-08-26-background-jobs-and-queues.markdown

   # or you can assert that it is enqueued
   assert_enqueued_jobs 1 do
   # or you can assert how it is called `_with`
-  assert_enqueued_with job: ActionMailer::DeliveryJob, args: 1 do
+  assert_enqueued_with job: ActionMailer::DeliveryJob, args: [1, 'a'] do
   include ActionMailer::TestHelper
   test 'mail' do
     assert_performed_jobs 2, only: ActionMailer::DeliveryJob do